Get familiar with everything Human Animal Support Services with this glossary.

 A collaborative working document developed by HASS leadership in collaboration with all of the participants of the project.
 This document outlines the high-level goals of the HASS project and rolls down into the deliverables and priorities for each working group.

-(APA! pronounced a-p-a) the brick and mortar shelter that acts as the safety net for Austin Animal Center, providing lifesaving programs to the animals who enter the shelter who need the most support.
-APA! brings X,XXX into their custody each year and has saved the lives of 100,000 animals since XXXX.
+(APA! pronounced A-P-A) the brick and mortar shelter that acts as the safety net for Austin Animal Center, providing lifesaving programs to the animals who enter the shelter who need the most support.
+APA! brings approximately 10,000 animals into their custody each year and has saved the lives of almost 100,000 animals since 2008.
 APA! is also the flagship non-profit organization for all APA!, AmPA!, HASS work.

 A committee working to promote, support, and advocate for the HASS values and instill diversity, equity, and inclusion into all levels of the project.
 The committee provides assessment and guidance on HASS program development, communication, and implementation through a DEI lens.